 - R&D on Silicon Power Resistors for thermal testing

 - thermal and mechanical testing of the staves and interlinks

-- R&D on module gluing
+- R&D on gluing the modules on the cells

 - R&D on CO2 cooling

 In the medium term, the LPSC project is to become a loading site for the pixel Outer Barrel.
 "Loading" means equipping the staves with the modules.
 To this effect, a clean room was built, in which a CMM was installed in 2018.
 The R&D for the loading is ongoing with a demonstrator built at CERN.
 The real loading is currently scheduled to start in 2022.

 The physicists involved are Fabienne Ledroit (coordinator), Johann Collot, Benjamin Trocmé, Jan Stark and Nathan Readioff (post-doc).